Axelgao/job-application-tracker/README.md

 ### Frontend (React)

-1. Navigate to the `job-application-ui` folder.
+1. Navigate to the `job-application-tracker` folder.
 2. Install dependencies:
    npm install
 3. Start the frontend: